YosefLab/Cassiopeia/README.md

 5. Install Cassiopeia by first changing into the Cassiopeia directory and then `pip3 install .`.
 To install dev and docs requirements, you can run `pip3 install .[dev,docs]`.

 6. [Optional] To use tools built for the analysis of spatial lineage tracing datasets, you can install Cassiopeia with `pip install .[spatial]`.
-In order to do s
+Please note that we recommend using Python >= 3.9 for these anlayses as some features might not be available otherwise, due to package dependencies (especially 3D visualization).

-To verify that it installed correctly, try running our tests with `pytest`.
+To verify that it installed correctly, install `pytest` (`pip install pytest`) and try running our tests with `make test`.

 Reference
 ----------------------